VHT Special 6 Ultra Guitar Amp Mods

 Add Distortion Circuit to Ultra's C23 Output & C46 Ground

-The mod to add a send level control to the Special 6 Ultra is pretty easy, you simply replace R21 with a 100K audio (or logarithmic) mini- pot and add a 1.5k ohm resistor as shown below.
+The mod to add a Master Volume/Send Level control to the Special 6 Ultra is pretty easy, you simply replace R21 with a 100K audio (or logarithmic) mini- pot and add a 1.5k ohm resistor as shown below.

 Special 12/20RT Back Panel